VsIG-official/How-To-Commit-Better-Guide/README.md

     > chore: add Oyster build script
     [ You can also use emojis to represent commit types]

+Specify where the changes were did (if they were in the same file (or one type of files)):

+    - docs: change wrong typings [*.uml]

 Specify the size of commit (optional):

     - s: small
     > s(feat):blabla